James Ellison (motorcyclist): British Superbike Championship (2004)

 For 2004, Ellison switched to the British Superbike Championship.
 He rode a Yamaha YZF-R1 for the privateer Jentin team.
 He finished 11th overall, and won the privateer cup for independent riders.
 As well as the British Superbike Championship season, he received two wild-card entries in the Superbike World Championship, at Silverstone and Brands Hatch.
 Notably, Ellison finished fifth in the second of two races at Brands Hatch.

 Towards the end of 2004, Ellison was asked to race for the WCM MotoGP team after their regular rider, Chris Burns, was injured.
 He finished 13th at Qatar, and the team signed him for the full 2005 season.

 MotoGP World Championship (2005–2006)

-In 2005, he scored seven points whilst riding an underpowered bike, but impressed with his attitude and ability.
+In 2005, Ellison scored seven points whilst riding an underpowered bike, but impressed with his attitude and ability.

-For 2006 he switched to the Tech 3 Yamaha team.
-At Philip Island he made history as the first rider to switch bikes mid-race, onto a bike with wet weather tyres.
+For 2006, Ellison switched to the Tech 3 Yamaha team.
+At Philip Island, he made history as the first rider to switch bikes mid-race, onto a bike with wet weather tyres.
 He later finished 16th and out of the points-scoring positions.
 He said that he was "disappointed" with the balance of the Yamaha M1 bike that season, and that his bike lacked a chassis modification to cure chatter, which the three other Yamaha riders had been riding.